greismichell/cse210-06./README.md

     - get_points(): Gets the element value

-* Object: Alien(Actor): " A movible thing that participates in the game"
+* Object: gem(Actor): " A movible thing that participates in the game"
     Responsability:
-     -  The responsibility of the block is to move itself.
+     -  The responsibility of the gem is to move itself.
  States:
-    - get_animation(): Gets the block's image.
+    - get_animation(): Gets the gem's image.
-    - get_body(): Gets the block's body.
+    - get_body(): Gets the gem's body.
-    - move_next(): Moves the block's body using its velocity
+    - move_next(): Moves the gem's body using its velocity
     - get_points(): Gets the element value